sintefmath/tinia/tutorials/tutorial1/tutorial1.md

 ### Rendering OpenGL

-The method `tinia::jobcontroller::OpenGLJob::renderFrame` will be called whenever there's a change in the model.
+The method [renderFrame](@ref tinia::jobcontroller::OpenGLJob::renderFrame) will be called whenever there's a change in the model.
 This happens, for instance, when the user interacts with the mouse on the OpenGL canvas.

-In `tinia::tutorial::Tutorial1Job::renderFrame` we first obtain the Viewer object we defined in the constructor.
+In [renderFrame](@ref tinia::tutorial::Tutorial1Job::renderFrame) we first obtain the Viewer object we defined in the constructor.
 \snippet Tutorial1_Job.hpp viewer

-Objects of type `tinia::model::Viewer` contain the ModelView and Projection matrices.
+Objects of type [Viewer](@ref tinia::model::Viewer) contain the ModelView and Projection matrices.
 The matrices are stored as row-major in a `std::array<float, 16>`.
 You may treat the `data()` any way you'd like.
 In this example, we hand them directly to the `glLoadMatrixf` function, though a typical use would be to use them as uniform values to a shader.